 - Salmon and oily fish

-The OMS Recovery Program incorporates MS diet recommendations that are evidence based and play an important role in managing MS and preventing its progression.
+The OMS Program incorporates MS diet recommendations that are evidence based and play an important role in managing MS and preventing its progression.
 Diet suggestions like this will help you to maintain a healthy weight, and just look at all the delicious recipes we have to tempt you!

 We can reassure you that most people with MS can manage weight loss or weight gain through making lifestyle changes.

 Other treatment options that may also help include:

 - Getting plenty of rest to reduce stress.